Jerome Felton has been suspended for the first three game for violating the NFL's substance abuse…

 Holler: Felton in precarious position

-in his rookie season – and that was more of a Mr. Miyagi/Karate Kid relationship than the need for a pace car in front of the Porsche.
+When the Vikings signed Felton last year, it seemed a little curious.
+The only fullback Adrian Peterson liked was Tony Richardson in his rookie season – and that was more of a Mr. Miyagi/Karate Kid relationship than the need for a pace car in front of the Porsche.

 Felton had legitimate fullback credentials, but given the franchise player's disdain for running behind fullbacks – which can never be underestimated – it was an organizational gamble on providing Peterson with a bodyguard he showed no inclination of wanting.

 The road Felton helped plow in 2012 was 2,097 yards long.
 However, shortly after being signed, Felton was arrested on suspicion of drunk driving.
 Had the team not had the confidence in him that the Vikings did, Felton would have been a casualty before he ever cashed a game check.
 The team had a plan.
 The plan worked out.
 Strike One went away.